Adalab/modulo-3-evaluacion-final-CriSFV/README.md

-# Ejercicio de evaluación final del módulo 2 de Cristina Fernández
+# Final evaluation exercise of module 3 by Cristina Fernández

-Este es mi trabajo de evaluación final del módulo 3, generado con react.
+This is my final evaluation project for module 3, generated with react.

 ## Available Scripts